maxcuevas/MSSQLAndSQLiteEntityFrameworkExample/README.md

 # MSSQLAndSQLiteEntityFrameworkExample

 Example of how to take data from a MSSQL database and transfer that data to a SQLite database.
+I used [*BD Browser for Sqlite*](https://sqlitebrowser.org/dl/) to create the sqlite database and manipulate data/tables.

 The MSSQL and SQLite Databases have the same schema.